Research Funding and Awards

-The Office of the Dean offers a variety of funding opportunities intended to aid tenured and tenure-track faculty with research activities and creative work.
+The Office of the Dean offers a variety of funding opportunities intended to aid tenured, tenure-track, and collegiate faculty with research activities and creative work.

 To recognize outstanding achievements by a faculty member or members in research and creative scholarship.
 Up to three awards will be given for Excellence in Research and Creative Scholarship.

 Recipient(s) must be College full-time faculty members, and have demonstrated exemplary research and creative scholarship at Virginia Tech for at least three years.
 The award may be granted jointly to two or more persons when the research was done jointly and was led by the College faculty member.

 - Alexander von Humboldt Fellowships

 - Gerda Henkel Foundation Grants